obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

 1. `filename` (the filename of the file that contains the task, without the `.md` extension)
     * Note that tasks from different notes with the same file name will be grouped together in the same group.

+> `root` grouping option was introduced in Tasks 1.11.0.

 File contents:

 1. `backlink` (the text that would be shown in the task's backlink, combining the task's file name and heading, but with no link added)